phcode-dev/docs/docs/04-Features/11-Problems Panel/02-ESLint.md

 2. Ensure to run `npm install` on the project and `node_modules` folder is present in the project at the top level.
-1. ESLint config files may have errors.
+3. ESLint config files may have errors.
 Check if the problem message contains any references to your ESLint config file.

+*Note: ESLint runs automatically when you save your file.
+Issues and errors are displayed in the Problems Panel.*